 - submit verification TB Skin Test

-- complete a Food Handler's Certificate
+- hold a valid Food Handler's Certificate

-- hold current Infant/Child First Aid Card
+- hold current Infant/Child First Aid & CPR Card

 |ECE 101||Exploring the ECE Field||1|